Service updates and advice for businesses and residents during coronavirus (COVID-19).

 To find lists of businesses which are subject to restrictions, go to:

 If your business can continue to operate, you must follow workplace safety guidelines and social distancing to protect the safety and health of everyone in your workplace, including your customers and others visiting the premises.

 Doing what is reasonable under the current guidelines to protect your staff and members of the public will help you to comply with health and safety law.

 Businesses must review their risk assessments and put in place measures to prevent the spread of COVID-19.
 The latest Public Health Agency (PHA) guidance should be considered as part of the risk assessment.
 An example of a COVID-19 risk assessment is available on the Health and Safety Executive NI Website.

 To prevent the spread of COVID-19 all employers should:

-- ensure social distancing is maintained between persons in the workplace and in work vehicles, if working from home is not possible;
+- ensure social distancing is maintained between persons in the workplace and in work vehicles

 For premises open to the public additional measures could include:

 - the use of additional signage to ask customers not to enter the premises if they have symptoms

 - controlling entry so that the premises do not become overcrowded